pumice stone field Atacama

 Usually in a Photo Tour the Leading Photographers accompany to locations only, while in a Workshop you are also expected to receive technical notions to improve your photography.
 Both options, often confusing, are good.
 It depends on what one is looking for.
 Our activities are developed in both modes, depending on the trip.

-Most common species of birds are the Suri (Small Rhea), the Andean condor, and the flamingo.
+Most common species of birds are the Suri (Small Rhea), and the flamingo.

 There is also a great diversity of lizards.